mjacobs02/GenAI-Education/_build/html/_sources/prompt_engineering.md

 Advanced prompting methods, such as chain-of-thought prompting and megaprompts, enhance AI accuracy and response structure.

 1. **Chain-of-thought prompting** guides the AI to reason step-by-step, improving logical clarity and consistency.
-Learn more about this method [here](https://www.promptingguide.ai/techniques/cot).
+Learn more about this method <a href="https://www.promptingguide.ai/techniques/cot" target="_blank" rel="noopener noreferrer">here</a>.

 2. **Megaprompts**, on the other hand, provide detailed and comprehensive instructions to minimize ambiguity and align outputs with specific needs.
-Explore megaprompts in detail [here](https://medium.com/messy-problems-original-concepts/mega-prompts-turning-expertise-into-code-4e19f3ea9a58).
+Explore megaprompts in detail <a href="https://medium.com/messy-problems-original-concepts/mega-prompts-turning-expertise-into-code-4e19f3ea9a58" target="_blank" rel="noopener noreferrer">here</a>.

-For a broader overview of advanced prompting techniques, visit [Prompt Engineering Guide](https://www.promptingguide.ai/techniques).
+For a broader overview of advanced prompting techniques, visit <a href="https://www.promptingguide.ai/techniques" target="_blank" rel="noopener noreferrer">Prompt Engineering Guide</a>.
 ```